polito-WA1-2025-exam/labs-minnesota/README.md

     - DELETE </footballers/footballer/delete>: delete a footballer from the databse, REQUEST : N/A, RESPONSE : google.protobuf.Empty** (? or maybe message of completion/error)

   EDIT(28/03/2025): exercises 1-2 done, remaining exercise 3

+  EDIT(13/04/2025): i dont know how to write index and tests to retrieve footballers based on a specific property, the rest works